charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

         </td>
     </tr>
 </table>

+As Matthias puts it, this isn't a control deck, and it's not a <a class="card">Through the Breach</a> deck.
+It's a combo deck, and the combo is <a class="card">Primeval Titan</a>.
+You don't cut <a class="card">Oath of Nissa</a> from Titan Breach just like you don't cut <a class="card">Serum Visions</a> from [Storm](https://www.mtggoldfish.com/archetype/modern-u-r-gifts-storm-32901#paper).

+### How Good is Oath?

+Matthias has been a proponent of Oath in this deck since (at least) [early 2016](http://www.starcitygames.com/events/coverage/rg_valakut_with_matthias_hunt.html), but it hasn't caught on.

+Perhaps the card isn't good

+Perhaps cantrips are just hard to evaluate

+When played perfectly, his list produces a turn-3 Titan in **9%** of games on the play; on the draw, that number is 16%.

+The list I played was a bit different.
+Matthias pulled a pair of <a class="card">Lightning Bolt</a>s, a <a class="card">Chandra, Torch of Defiance</a>, and the <a class="card">Woodfall Primus</a> to add a set of <a class="card">Oath of Nissa</a>s.
+As Matthias puts it, this isn't a control deck, and it's not a <a class="card">Through the Breach</a> deck -- it's a <a class="card">Primeval Titan</a> deck.

+> NOTE -- old version of Matthias' deck, before Simian Spirit Guide: https://www.mtggoldfish.com/deck/372148#paper

+With perfect play, Matthias' list (below) makes a turn-3 Titan in **13%** of games on the play, and 23% on the draw.

 To be clear, "perfect play" isn't hyperbolic.
 I coded up the deck in Python (you can check it out [here](https://github.com/charles-uno/valakut)).
 The program doesn't know anything about strategy or sequencing -- it just knows the rules.
 Any time there are multiple legal plays, it clones itself that many times and tries them all[^3].
 For any given hand, it's guaranteed to find the fastest[^4] line to a Titan.